pulse2percept/pulse2percept/doc/users/faq.rst

 :py:class:`~pulse2percept.stimuli.ImageStimulus` and
 :py:class:`~pulse2percept.stimuli.VideoStimulus` can represent image and video content.
-An :py:class:`~pulse2percept.stimuli.Encoder` can then sample that content at the electrode locations and convert the resulting intensities into electrical pulse trains.
+A :py:class:`~pulse2percept.stimuli.StimulusEncoder` can then sample that content at the electrode locations and convert the resulting intensities into electrical pulse trains.

 For example: